 An op ed — an abbreviation of “opposite the editorial” — is a short, accessible, persuasive commentary on a timely and important issue, by someone who has an informed opinion.

 Op eds provide a valuable opportunity to add a feminist perspective to the conversation about an issue, especially when this perspective is being neglected or even negated in the public sphere.

 Shari Graydon of Informed Opinions on writing an op ed

-Readings from Informed Opinions on writing an op ed
+Readings by Informed Opinions on writing an op ed and preparing media interviews.

 You support pay equity?
 Tell me how much you make

 One topic we never discuss with each other is our salaries.
 A colleague can ask if you go to church, but not how much you make.
 That’s a problem because we can’t know how much we should fairly be paid if we never talk about it.